-The course provides insights into the programming of individual radio and television stations as well as those of major television and cable
+The course provides insights into the programming of individual radio and television stations as well as those of major television and cable networks in the United States.
+Emphasis on issues involving program creation and development, scheduling, audience preferences, and broadcast and cable rating techniques.

-COM390 Public Affairs Reporting 3 Credits
+COM390 Public Affairs Reporting

-Provides instruction in methods of gathering and reporting in the mass media information about government and politics, law enforcement agencies and the courts, labor, business and finance.
+Provides instruction in methods of gathering and reporting in the mass media information about government and politics, law enforcement agencies and the courts, labor, business and finance

-COM395 Photojournalism 3 Credits
+COM395 Photojournalism